-- Appropriate outdoor protection and clothing, including sunglasses, sun hat, and non-aerosol sunscreen labeled with child's first and last name. - A complete change of clothing. - A nap blanket. - A lunch each day.
-All lunch boxes/bags must be dated and labeled with the child's first and last name.
-You are welcomed to bring a "heat-able" lunch, as long as it takes a minute or less in the microwave.
-We encourage families to pack healthy and appropriately-sized lunches, which will be stored in the classroom refrigerator until served.
+- Appropriate outdoor protection and clothing, including sunglasses, sun hat, and non-aerosol sunscreen labeled with child's first and last name.

+- A complete change of clothing.

+- A nap blanket.

 Please do not bring toys from home.
 Toys brought from home are difficult for children to share and may become lost or broken.
 However, children may bring books or CDs to share with the group, or special nap/quiet-time toys such as stuffed animals or dolls.
 Children will not be allowed to play with toy guns or other toy weapons at the Parkwood YMCA Preschool.